h8d13/pylinax/README.md

 ```

 - Run bin `./scripts` alphabetically
-- Single entry-point that takes perms as prefix (arg1)
+- Single entry-point that takes perms as postfix (arg1)
 Ex: `./run.sh sudo`

+My thought is that then it would work with doas, or any other permissions framework.

 ---